 Firstly, EPU has negative effects on M&As.
 For example, Bonaime, Gulen, and Ion (2018) analyze how the EPU affects M&A activity using a dataset of 151,925 M&A deals from 1985 to 2014.
 They find that the EPU has a negative impact on M&A activity at both the macro and micro levels through the real options channel, and types of policy uncertainty have the most significant negative impact on M&A probability.
 Borthwick, Ali, and Pan (2020) replicate the work of Bonaime, et al. (2018) using M&A samples from US companies and Chinese companies between 2003 and 2017.
 They find that EPU hurts M&As in both the US and China.
-Adra, Barbopoulos, and Saunders (2020) use the dataset of 12,350 M&As in the U.S. between 1986 and 2017 to analyze the influences of monetary policy uncertainty is high, and the decline in M&As is highly related to monetary contraction.
+Adra, Barbopoulos, and Saunders (2020) use the dataset of 12,350 M&As in the U.S. between 1986 and 2017 to analyze the influences of monetary policy on M&A performances and find that M&As are accompanied by lower acquirer value when the monetary policy uncertainty is high, and the decline in M&As is highly related to monetary contraction.
 However, they limit their sample to US public firms.
-Wang, Shen, Tang, Wu, and Ma (2021) explore the effect of trade policy uncertainty has a significantly negative correlation with firm risk-taking, which implies that firms may shrink M&As during high EPU periods.
+Wang, Shen, Tang, Wu, and Ma (2021) explore the effect of trade policy uncertainty on firm risk-taking by using Chinese listed firm data from 2007 to 2019 and find that trade policy uncertainty has a significantly negative correlation with firm risk-taking, which implies that firms may shrink M&As during high EPU periods.
 Their work only discusses the role of trade policy in China, not EPU's total effect.